yuedajiong/super-ai/README.md

 # Me, Super-AI
+  Independent-Researcher

-  Independent-Researcher, Forever-Ever-No work for: any country, any orgnization, any company, any person;
+  Never work for any country, any orgnization, any company, any person.
+  Never be used for Beijing, China.

   just for my dream: close to the demiurge, by super-intelligence.

 # 2023-07-01